alhaji-aki/streamstats-frontend/README.md

 # Streamstats Frontend

 Streamstats is an application that shows a user top streams on Twitch and compares the streams they are following to the top streams.
+This is the frontend of the streamstats application.

+## Backend

+Follow this link to get the backend of the streamstats application: <https://github.com/alhaji-aki/streamstats>

 ## Project Setup